 Oscar-Snubbed Directors Center of Attention at Critics' Choice Movie Awards

-Despite the morning's bad news, Ben Affleck, Kathryn Bigelow and Tom Hooper attended the Critics' Choice Movie Awards in the evening, where winner Affleck receives a standing ovation.
+Despite the morning's bad news, Ben Affleck, Kathryn Bigelow and Tom Hooper attended the Critics' Choice Movie Awards in the evening, where winner Affleck received a standing ovation.

 The 18th annual Critics' Choice Movie Awards were held in Santa Monica on the evening of Jan.
 10, just hours after the Academy issued some of its most baffling best director Oscar nominations on record.
 The filmmakers behind three of the year's top contenders -- Argo's Ben Affleck, Zero Dark Thirty's Kathryn Bigelow and Les Miserables' Tom Hooper, each of whom had been nominated for the DGA Award earlier in the week -- were shockingly snubbed by the roughly 300 members of the Academy's directors branch.